Table of Contents

 With texlaxed 4a hair comes more maintenance to keep this style up, including regular protein treatments.
 You will spend less time on your hair than with natural hair, and you will realize that texlaxing is easier to manage.

 Because the hair is chemically altered, it becomes weaker and more prone to breakage.
 This is where hair maintenance comes into play.
+When managing different textures, such as texlaxed and relaxed hair, regular moisturizing and sealing are essential to keep both textures hydrated and flexible, which helps reduce the risk of breakage.
 It’s important to maintain it in between touch-ups to avoid hair loss and damage.
 I will discuss suggestions later in the post.

 Building a Healthy Wash Routine with Shampoo on Wash Day